rancher/docs/content/rancher/v2.x/en/monitoring-alerting/v2.5/configuration/_index.md

 This CRD defines a group of Prometheus alerting and/or recording rules.

-For information on configuring Prometheus rules, refer to [this page.](./prometheusrules)
+For information on configuring PrometheusRules, refer to [this page.](./prometheusrules)

 # Alertmanager Config